 We are not just looking to increase our Referee base – we are looking for interested members who will be committed to helping more than just once a year.

 Our organization prides itself on fair and consistent judging.
 It is not enough to have the appropriate rules and procedures written in a rulebook.
 Those rules (all rules – the major ones AND the seemingly insignificant ones) must be applied in a consistent, fair, objective, and professional manner.
 It is important to note that enforcing the rules as written and being “lifter friendly” are not mutually exclusive ideas.
 When rules are bent or a competitor gets a “gift” on a lift, his or her competition is disadvantaged and it is no longer a level playing field; that is NOT lifter-friendly.

-If you are interested in exploring the possibility of becoming a USA Powerlifting referee in Arizona, please contact Rodney Elm AZ State Chair Email.
-If approved, the first step will be determining a date, location and meet in Arizona at which the written exam and practical exams can be taken.
+If you are interested in exploring the possibility of becoming a USA Powerlifting Referee in Arizona, please contact Rodney Elm AZ State Chair Email.
+If approved, the first step will be to determine when you will take the online test and which meet the practical exam will be taken.

-The exam consists of a 50-question open-book written exam with questions covering the USAPL-Rulebook-2017.pdf and a practical exam in which you will sit with an examiner during a meet and adjudicate 100 attempts (40 squats, 30 bench presses, and 30 deadlifts).
+The exam consists of a 110 question open-book, online exam with questions covering the USAPL-Rulebook-2017.pdf and a practical exam in which you will sit with a National Referee during a meet and adjudicate 100 attempts (40 squats, 30 bench press and 30 deadlifts).

 You should read the rulebook completely before taking the test.
 To pass the exam, the candidate must score at least 90% on the written portion and 90% on the practical portion.

 Following the exam, all test materials are mailed to the chair of USA Powerlifting Referee Committee for grading.
 The results are sent directly to the candidate.

 Following the passage of the written and practical exam, you will be directed to complete SafeSport and the Verified Volunteers background check.
 Once completed you will receive your credentials to referee at your first meet.

 Next Steps –

-Please fill out the application with your preferred testing dates and times then submit it.
+Please fill out the application with your approximate testing date and then submit it.
 Application Form – Referee Test